Welcome to our

 The film was made with the assistance of a grant from Fife Council under the “Celebrating Fife in 2010” scheme.

-We are at present gathering material for our next project “Kirkcaldy Past and Present” once again using our archive of film and photographs.
+Our latest project is “Kirkcaldy Past and Present” once again using our archive of film and photographs taken over the years.
+It is now available from this site.

-This film will be showing how Kirkcaldy has changed over the years, especially from the post war period to the present.
+This film shows how Kirkcaldy has changed over the years, especially from the post war period to the present.